5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

-# Enabling Trackpad Support on Laptops
+# Enabling Trackpad/Touchpad Support on Laptops

 ## Introduction
 PC-based Notebook Trackpads are not supported natively by macOS, so you have to inject additional kexts and/or SSDTs to get them working properly.